 - Consistently available, e.g. charger in working condition on arrival and space not “blocked” by an internal combustion engine vehicle.

 Tip: Are you a commercial property manager that needs an introduction to EV charging?
 We have an EV charging cheat sheet for property managers that explains the business case for investing in chargepoints, along with key tips to help property managers find their spark.

 Stage 2: Entry-level solution

 The Savills Sustainability team developed an entry-level solution for electric vehicle charging, delivered by Pod Point as its approved contractor.

 This solution included:

-- 7kW fast charge twin unit, covering two parking bays with customer signage and bay markings.
+- 7kW fast charge Twin charger, covering two parking bays with customer signage and bay markings.

 - In-app authentication, so there is no need for membership or pre-loaded cards/fobs.
 To start charging, drivers simply plug in their charging cable and select the charge point in a mobile app.

 Drivers who do not have their mobile phones can get 15 minutes of emergency charging.